ak9999/cv_photometric_stereo/README.txt

 # "Lambertian Model"

-## Series of programs to recognize lines in an image using the Hough Transform.
+## A vision system that recovers the orientation and reflectance of an object’s surface using photometric stereo.

 I. Parts Completed
 - s1 Not done yet